 These broad strategic goals help focus our efforts to ensure that we are working toward the same end.
 Each program described in District Programs below helps achieve one or more of the above broad goals.
 Additionally, staff develop work plans on an annual basis which are a comprehensive list of the strategies, objectives and metrics by which we strive to achieve our goals and measure progress.
-See the current year's annual work plans in Appendix E.
+See the current year's annual work plans and our metrics table showing how we annually measure our progress against our goals in Appendix E.